saitoi/estatisticaplusplus/README.md

-# An Introduction to GCC - Projeto de Extensão Estatística++
+# An Introduction to GCC - Laboratório Estatística++

 ## Tabela de Conteúdo